Wentworth Smith

 Wentworth Smith (1571 - in or after 1614), was a minor English dramatist of the Elizabethan period who may have been responsible for some of the plays in the Shakespeare Apocrypha, though no work known to be his is extant.

 Life

 Wentworth Smith, the son of one William Smith, was born in early March 1571 and baptized on 9 March 1571 at St James Garlickhythe, a parish church in the City of London.
-He married Agnes Gymber on 29 September 1594 in St Thomas the Apostle, another parish church in the city, destroyed in the Great Fire of London.
-At this time he was employed as a scrivener, an occupation with which he continued to be identified as late as the death of his son in 1614.
+He married Agnes Gymber on 29 September 1594 in St Thomas the Apostle, another parish church in the city, later destroyed in the Great Fire of London.
+At the time of his marriage, Smith was employed as a scrivener, an occupation with which he continued to be identified as late as the death of his son in 1614.

 Smith's first wife died in 1602 and he married Mary Poteman in Whitechapel on 16 May 1607.
 His children Katherine and Wentworth were baptized in 1607 and 1610, respectively; the younger Wentworth died in 1614, but it is not known when Smith himself died, or even if he was still living at the time of his son's death.